 Nowadays, it is also extremely important that newsletters look good on mobile devices too.
 Think “responsive web design”.
-You can use a template for this that is designed for smartphones, tablets, and desktop computers alike (we even have a list of over 700 free templates that do the job).
+You can use a template for this that is designed for smartphones, tablets, and desktop computers alike (we even have a list of over 1,000+ free templates that do the job).

-Every now and then, a newsletter will land in our inbox that is literally just made up of images.
+Occasionally, a newsletter will land in our inbox that is literally just made up of images.
 And if people don’t download those images, they won’t ever get the message at the heart of the email.

 That’s why it’s crucial that you make sure you have a good balance of text and images.
 If not, your email might even just end up in the junk folder because spam filters won’t be able to cope with it.